geodynamics/burnman/sphinx/background.rst

-Due to the fact that a planetary mantle is rarely isothermal along a geotherm, It is more appropriate to use the adiabatic bulk modulus :math:`K_S` instead of :math:`K_T`, which is calculated using
+Due to the fact that a planetary mantle is rarely isothermal along a geotherm, it is more appropriate to use the adiabatic bulk modulus :math:`K_S` instead of :math:`K_T`, which is calculated using

 .. math::
     K_S=K_{T}(1+\gamma \alpha T),
     :label: K_s

-where :math:`\alpha` is the coefficient of thermal expansion
+where :math:`\alpha` is the coefficient of thermal expansion:

 .. math::